polymode/polymode/docs/synchronization.md

 - `polymode-run-these-post-commands-in-other-bufers` - idem but for post-command-hook

 - `polymode-run-these-before-change-functions-in-other-bufers`  - Functions to run in all other buffers regardless where command originated.
-- `polymode-run-these-after-change-functions-in-other-bufers` - idem but for after-change-functions
+- `polymode-run-these-after-change-functions-in-other-bufers` - idem but for after-change-fun